andvsilva/webscraping/README.md

     NOTE: Here we are using the package ```notify2``` ( a package to display desktop notifications on Linux) [notify2 API documentation](https://notify2.readthedocs.io/en/latest/) to install ```pip install notify2``` to nofity the high value moved in one transaction by whale.

-- Storage information to analysis the market and to search for standard or metrics to evaluate the ecosystem.
+- Storage information to analysis the market and to search for standard or metrics to evaluate the ecosystem (**Work in Progress**).
     - transaction (example):
         ```bash
         blockchain: ethereum